 Step 6.
 Whip until firm.

-Assemble the trifles:
+How to assemble the trifles:

-Step 7.
 Assemble the trifles in individual jars: start with a cookie/chocolate layer, then pipe or spoon a chocolate mascarpone layer on top and a whipped cream layer on top of that.
 Repeat and end with a cookie layer.

 Recipe notes & tips:

-- You can crush the cookies by placing them in a resealable plastic bag and hitting them with a rolling pin.
+- You can crush the Oreo cookies by placing them in a resealable plastic bag and hitting them with a rolling pin.
 Or, if you have a mortar and pestle, you can use that instead.

 - The easiest way to assemble the trifles is by piping the chocolate and cream layers using 2 large piping bags.
 If you don't have piping bags, you can use spoons instead.